qianyu-berkeley/NLP_study/Notes/NLP_tasks.md

 ### Main NLP Tasks

+* Typically we perform transfer learning by reusing the weights from pretraining for pretrained model and fine-tuning them for new use case.
+This is effective for transformer models
+  * **TBA** Which layers to unfreeze for what type of tasks? or what type of use cases?

+* We can also train a complete new model if we have a lot of data which are different from the pretraining data for the available pretrained models.
+  * Require a lot of compute resources
+  * e.g very unique data: musical notes, molecular sequence (DNA), programming languages

 #### Token Classificiation

 * Problem to solve: attributing a label to each token in a sentence